ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 2. Reference the created variable in your `GameData` script.
 You can access its value using `Get()` and set it using `Set(value)`.

 **Moving Ground Integration**
 Ensure that your player has a collider component for future steps and that its tag is set to "Player".
 Implement a ground that moves along with the player's character.
+You can also remove the collider from the ground since we are not going to work with physics for now.

 At this point, your project, scene, and player should resemble the setup shown below:
 ![[Pasted image 20230812103858.png]]